rook/rook/Documentation/upgrade.md

 ## Completion
 At this point, your Rook cluster should be fully upgraded to running version `rook/ceph:v0.8.0` and the cluster should be healthy according to the steps in the [health verification section](#health-verification).

-## Upgrading Kubernetes
-Rook cluster installations on Kubernetes prior to version 1.7.x, use [ThirdPartyResource](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-third-party-resource/) that have been deprecated as of 1.7 and removed in 1.8.
-If upgrading your Kubernetes cluster Rook TPRs have to be migrated to CustomResourceDefinition (CRD) following [Kubernetes documentation](https://kubernetes.io/docs/tasks/access-kubernetes-api/migrate-third-party-resource/).
-Rook TPRs that require migration during upgrade are:
-- Cluster
-- Pool
-- ObjectStore
-- Filesystem
-- VolumeAttachment

 ## Appendix: Upgrading a Build from Master

 As previously mentioned, it is not recommended to run builds from master since they can change and be otherwise incompatible with the official releases.